Feeling Invisible After 40? How Women Can Overcome Being Overlooked and Reclaim Their Power

 The Emotional Impact of Feeling Invisible

-Let’s explore the toll this emotional state—often described as Invisible Woman Syndrome—takes on you and what signs you might notice if it’s happening frequently.
+Let’s break down the toll feeling invisible takes and what you might notice if it’s happening to you often.

 Self‑Doubt and Identity Loss

-• Shrinking identity: Many women tie their sense of self to the roles they fulfill—mother, partner, friend, or leader at work.
-As recognition fades, it’s natural to ask, “Who am I now?”
+Shrinking identity: Women often tie their self-image to the roles they play: mom, partner, friend, or leader at work.
+When recognition fades, it’s easy to wonder, “Who am I now?”

-• Internalizing silence: When being overlooked becomes routine, you might retreat into the background, assuming your presence isn’t important.
+Internalizing silence: If being overlooked becomes the norm, you might start blending into the background on purpose, expecting that your presence isn’t needed.

 Physical Signs of Stress